selinal6564/apcsa-freedom-project/tool/learning-log.md

 * learned how to size widgets

 12/10/23:
-* read the documentation on Flutter website and learned how to make different layouts
+* read the documentation on Flutter website and learned how different layouts look like and how to make them

 <!--